 Up until the Game Boy Advance family, there was full backward compatibility to play any Game Boy game.
 Nintendo put breaks to that with the launch of the DS family in the handheld consoles segment.

-There is no doubt about Game Boy having amongst the best classic games to play.
-In the era full of complex multi-players and DLC-laden games, relish the nostalgia and play Game Boy games on iPhone without requiring the actual console.
+There is no doubt that Game Boy Advance has amongst the best classic games to play.
+In an era full of complex multi-players and DLC-laden games, relish the nostalgia and play Game Boy games on iPhone without requiring the actual console.

-Play all your favorites GB games using any of the best Game Boy Emulator for iPhone.
+Play all your favorite GBA games using any of the best Game Boy Advance Emulator for iPhone.
 No jailbreak is required either, as virtually all the emulators we are going to be discussing forward.

 Table Of Contents

 Best Game Boy Emulator for iPhone

 Update – If you are using the ipa file to install of the GBA emulator on iOS devices then you will need tag them as trused.
 Otherwise they will stay grey and may not work on your iPhone/iPad.

 The first Game Boy emulator for iPhone is GBA4iOS.
 With support starting from iOS 7, your Apple device will not be out of bounds for playing Game Boy games.
 A couple of years ago, they introduced a revamped emulator, the GBA4iOS 2, built from scratch with special emphasis on the user interface.